jannyHou/typescript-decorator-playground/README.md

-By appling a decorator function to a Class's element, compiler passes at least the element's `target`, `propertykey` to the decorator function as its arguments, then inside the function you can use them to play with Reflect-metadata.
+By appling a decorator function to a Class's element, compiler passes at least the element's `target`, `propertykey` to the decorator function as its arguments, then inside the function you can use them to play with `reflect-metadata`.

 ### Modify Class

-Only for Class decorator and Method decorator.
+**Only for Class decorator and Method decorator.**

 - Class decorator